TeamMsgExtractor/msg-extractor/README.rst

 If you have any questions feel free to contact me, Matthew Walker, at mattgwwalker at gmail.com.
-NOTE: Due to time constraints, The Elemental of Creation has been added as a contributor to help manage the project.
+NOTE: Due to time constraints, The Elemental of Destruction has been added as a contributor to help manage the project.
 As such, it may be helpful to send emails to arceusthe@gmail.com as well.